Miracle1207/EconGym/document/Fiscal Policy Issues/Q3-Does-universal-basic-income-enhance-equity.md

     government_expenditure += total UBI distributed
 ```

+* ​**Baselines**​:

+  Below, we provide explanations of the experimental settings corresponding to each line in the visualization to help readers better understand the results.
+  * ​**baseline\_real\_ppo\_100\_OLG (Blue line)** : The baseline scenario where households are modeled under the OLG (Overlapping Generations) framework using Behavior Cloning (BC) strategies, while the government adopts PPO-based reinforcement learning policies.
+This setting does not include UBI transfers.
+  * ​**UBO\_real\_ppo\_100\_OLG (Green line)** ​: The experimental scenario where households are modeled under the OLG framework using Behavior Cloning (BC) strategies, while the government adopts PPO-based reinforcement learning policies.
+In this case, a Universal Basic Income (UBI) scheme is introduced, providing unconditional transfers to all households.
 * **Visualized Experimental Results：**

 ![Fiscal Q2 P1](../img/Fiscal%20Q2%20P1.png)

-**Figure 1: ​**In the simulation with UBI (green line), the income Gini coefficient is lower than in the economy without UBI, indicating that the UBI policy reduces wealth inequality.
+**Figure 1: ​**In the simulation with UBI, the income Gini coefficient is lower than in the economy without UBI, indicating that the UBI policy reduces wealth inequality.

 * The UBI policy effectively reduces the gap between rich and poor.